In this article:

 Source: Poultry Science 92:684–692 -

-Valpotić et al. (2016) investigated piglets that were fed with 1% clinoptilolite.
-The animals showed more intraepithelial lymphocytes and a more stable mucous membrane structure.
-In addition, the proportion of pathogenic germs in the faeces decreased.
+Valpotić et al. (2016) examined piglets fed with 1% clinoptilolite.
+The animals showed more intraepithelial lymphocytes and a more stable mucosal structure.
+In addition, the proportion of pathogenic germs in the feces decreased.

 Source: Veterinarni Medicina 61(6):317–327 -